ARM-software/ebbr/source/chapter4-firmware-media.rst

 However, some SoCs load firmware from a fixed offset into the storage media.
-In this case, to protect against partitioning tools overwriting firmware, the firmware image shall either reside entirely within the first 1MiB of storage, or should be covered by a protective partition entry in the partition table as described in sections :ref:`section-gpt-parts` and :ref:`section-mbr-parts`.
+In this case, to protect against partitioning tools overwriting firmware, the partition table must be formed in a way to protect the firmware image(s) as described in sections :ref:`section-gpt-parts` and :ref:`section-mbr-parts`.

-Automatic partitioning tools (e.g. an OS installer) must not create partitions within the first 1MiB of storage, or delete, move, or modify protective partition entries.
+Automatic partitioning tools (e.g. an OS installer) must not delete the protective information in the partition table, or delete, move, or modify protective partition entries.
-Manual partitioning tools should provide warnings when modifying protective partitions or creating partitions within the first 1MiB.
+Manual partitioning tools should provide warnings when modifying protective partitions.

 .. warning::